celery/celery/docs/userguide/optimizing.rst

-When using the default of early acknowledgment, having a prefetch multiplier setting of 1, means the worker will reserve at most one extra task for every worker process: or in other words, if the worker is started with `-c 10`, the worker may reserve at most 20 tasks (10 unacknowledged tasks executing, and 10 unacknowledged reserved tasks) at any time.
+When using the default of early acknowledgment, having a prefetch multiplier setting of 1, means the worker will reserve at most one extra task for every worker process: or in other words, if the worker is started with :option:`-c 10 <celery worker -c>`, the worker may reserve at most 20 tasks (10 unacknowledged tasks executing, and 10 unacknowledged reserved tasks) at any time.

-Often users ask if disabling "prefetching of tasks" is possible, but what they really mean by that is to have a worker only reserve as many tasks as there are worker processes (10 unacknowledged tasks for `-c 10`)
+Often users ask if disabling "prefetching of tasks" is possible, but what they really mean by that is to have a worker only reserve as many tasks as there are worker processes (10 unacknowledged tasks for :option:`-c 10 <celery worker -c>`)

 That is possible, but not without also enabling :term:`late acknowledgment`.
 Using this option over the